jestyrules/jestyrules/README.md

 <img align="right" width="450px" alt="GIF" src="https://miro.medium.com/max/480/0*tWkX7jycteZn1qbC.gif" />
 <br>

-<br> My name is Jestin G Johnson(he/him).
+<br> 🙋‍♂️My name is Jestin G Johnson(he/him).
 I'm pursuing a Bachelor's degree in Computer Science.
 <br> 🔭 Currently learning about JavaScript, Frontend and how to play among us.
 <br> 🌱 I am passionate about contributing, being part of a community (that's why i'm in so many...) and music.
 <br> ⚡ Recently my projects are kid-related, while I am studying I find something nice to do for them.